 Our biggest focus was on the BTCC releases.
 We had predicted two cars and thought the MG6 and a dual-liveried Honda would be the most likely.
 The concern for us would be that there would be no BTCC cars this year, as Scalextric had almost exhausted the field.

 Therefore, we were delighted to see that there is no less than 5 BTCC cars coming in 2020.
 Our bank manager has just done a big groan at the thought of the upcoming cost!!

-The initial car shown aree close to our predictions as the dual-liveried Honda Civic appeared on screen.
+The first car shown below is close to our predictions, of the dual-liveried Honda Civic.
 Although we got the MG6 car correct, Scalextric have chosen a different design as they have gone for the green livery driven by Sam Osborne.
 The third car is a Team HARD VW.
 We are still waiting for the 2019 VW to arrive (which is imminent), which is partly why we did not think there would be another VW arriving.

 The biggest surprise for us, is that the BMW 330i will be a ‘new tooled’ car.
 This is the championship winning car driven by Colin Turkington in 2019.
 Not only will we be treated to Colin’s white/blue/red car, but we will also get Andy Jordan’s Pirtek car too.
 Scalextric were a sponsor for Andy so it makes a logical choice.
 We had felt that there would be no new tooling for BTCC cars so this is a real bonus.
 The only negative is that there will be even more BMW’s on our 1:32 BTCC grid, but we are still looking forward to getting these cars as they will look incredible.

 The other little bit of good news is that there will be another historic BTCC car in the form of Graham Goode’s Sierra RS500.
 Whilst we do not remember this car, it is great to see another 1980’s historic and it will match up well with the ‘soon to be delivered’ BMW E30 Matt Neal club car.